KEY TAKEAWAYS

 How do I find a dentist who accepts the Canadian Dental Care Plan?

-You can find the list of dentists listed under CDCP by visiting the Health Canada website.
-You can also check with your local dental clinics and health community centres whether they are enrolled under CDCP.
+Find CDCP-registered dentists on the Health Canada website.
+You can also check with local dental clinics or community health centres to see if they participate in the CDCP.

 How do wait times differ between CDCP and private dental coverage?